ismailsakdo/uitm_emsa/README.md

 2) Error on the ESP32 Compiling - Uninstall the Arduino IDE, Install Back the IDE, Install the Library
 3) Error on the ESP32 Compiling - Update the Arduino IDE board Manager

+# Chapter 5
+## Database for Urban Analytics (Air Quality Datalogger)
+The datalogger is now ready for data collection and you should ensure that the power supply is sufficiently provide for the unit together with the stable internet connection.
+Now is the part where we will import the thingspeak data from the IOT Analytics into the Google Sheet for further action/ dashboard.

+## Dashboard Thingspeak + Google Site
+Now we will construct normal Google Site for our display of the Thingspeak Chart into the Google Site.

+## Personalized Dashboard Using Google Appsheet + Google Sheet + Goolge App Script
+Now this time we will using the Google Sheet as databases retrive from the IOT Thingspeak server.